A short introduction to Monstrous Moonshine: Complex tori, rank-2 lattices and modularity

-\paragraph{The moduli space $\mathcal{M}_{1}$} We have seen the natural action of the modular group on $\mathbb{H}$ defined by:
+\paragraph{The moduli space $\mathcal{M}_{1}$} We have seen that the natural action of the modular group on $\mathbb{H}$ is:

-This action is - by chance - quite nicely-behaved.
-It is indeed possible to choose a \textit{fundamental domain} in $\mathbb{H}$, that is, a closed subset of $\mathbb{H}$ that is connected and simply-connected (i.e it has only one component, and no hole), and that contains exactly one point of each orbit for this action of $\mathrm{PSL}_2(\mathbb{Z})$ (except maybe on its boundary).
-The iterates of this domain under $\mathrm{PSL}_2(\mathbb{Z})$ \textit{tesselate} the upper-half plane $\mathbb{H}$.
-The fundamental domain $\Delta$ given in the next figure is a widespread conventional choice.
+This action behaves nicely, and in particular it is possible to choose a \textit{fundamental domain} in $\mathbb{H}$, that is, a closed subset of $\mathbb{H}$ which is connected and simply-connected (i.e it has only one component, and no hole), and which contains exactly one point of each orbit under the action of $\mathrm{PSL}_2(\mathbb{Z})$ (except maybe on its boundary).
+The iterates of this domain under $\mathrm{PSL}_2(\mathbb{Z})$ \textit{tile} the upper-half plane $\mathbb{H}$.
+The domain $\Delta\subset\mathbb{H}$ shown in \Cref{Fig:fundom} is a usual choice.

-The set of orbits $\mathcal{M}_1=\mathbb{H}/\mathrm{PSL}_2(\mathbb{Z})$ has a natural topology (shape), that one gets by gluing the two vertical sides of $\Delta$ together (both going up), as well as the two arcs $(\rho^2,i)$ and $(\rho,i)$ (in that order, meaning that $\rho=e^{2\pi i/3}$ is identified with $\rho^2$).
-The resulting space has a \textit{cusp} going to infinity, as well as two corners, but if one adds a point at the cusp so the surface closes there, and smoothens the latter at the folding points, it is homeomorphic to a sphere.
-This space $\mathcal{M}_{1}$ is called the \textit{moduli space of complex tori}, as its points are in bijection with isomorphism classes of complex tori.
-It is a quite interesting fact that the set of isomorphism classes of complex tori \textit{has a shape} (and moreover, $\mathcal{M}_1$ even has a \textit{complex structure} induced by the upper-half plane $\mathbb{H}$).
+The set of orbits $\mathcal{M}_1=\mathbb{H}/\mathrm{PSL}_2(\mathbb{Z})$ has a natural topology induced by the one of $\mathbb{H}$, that one can visualize by gluing the two vertical sides of $\Delta$ together (both going up), as well as the two arcs $(\rho^2,i)$ and $(\rho,i)$ (in that order, meaning that $\rho=e^{2\pi i/3}$ is identified with $\rho^2$).
+The resulting space has a \textit{cusp} going to infinity, as well as two corners, but if one adds a point at the cusp so the surface closes there, and smoothens the latter at the corners, the resulting space is smooth and homeomorphic to a sphere.
+This space $\mathcal{M}_{1}$ is called the \textit{moduli space of complex tori} as it is in bijection with isomorphism classes of complex tori.
+Actually $\mathcal{M}_1$ even inherits a \textit{complex structure} from $\mathbb{H}$.

 \paragraph{Modular functions and modular forms}